 Cons: If this protective finish is penetrated by a deep scratch, it cannot be restored or buffed out.
-Semi-aniline leather is a fantastically low-maintenance, affordable material, but it will often sacrifice authenticity and the opportunity for the leather to develop an attractive patina over time.
+Semi-aniline leather is a fantastically low-maintenance, affordable material, but it will often sacrifice authenticity, dimension, and the opportunity for the leather to develop an attractive patina over time.
 We like to say these semi-aniline leathers are “frozen in time” because they will not change.
 We encourage our customers to weigh what is the most important to them when considering semi-aniline vs. aniline leather.

 Watch to learn more from Carroll Leathers:

 Below are some of our favorite semi-aniline leather options.

 Our staff is pretty united on this: Williamsburg in the color “Cobblestone” is one most authentic-looking semi-anilines we carry.
 The sheen, dimension, and overall effect make it one of the more passable leathers as a full aniline, rather than a semi-aniline.
 And beyond that, it’s a fabulous neutral color that will work for most homes.